nzakas/understandinges6/README.md

 * Why people are so excited about promises for asynchronous programming
 * How modules will change the way you organize code

+## Where to Read

+The [published version](https://leanpub.com/understandinges6/read/) is available for free and contains the latest "blessed" version.
+The content may be incomplete but should be correct.
+New releases are published several times a month.

+Anything that is not present in the published version is considered a work-in-progress and may be incomplete or incorrect.

 ## Purchasing a copy

 You can purchase a copy of this ebook through [Leanpub](https://leanpub.com/understandinges6).